namanjain323232/hatedetection/README.md

 ![](/static/5.png?raw=true "")

  ### References:
- Dataset originates from the paper cited below and can be found at: https://github.com/t-davidson/hate-speech-and-offensive-language.

  Davidson, T., Warmsley, D., Macy, M. and Weber, I., 2017.
 Automated Hate Speech Detection and the Problem of Offensive Language.
 ArXiv. https://arxiv.org/pdf/1703.04009.pdf